COMMON QUESTIONS

 Anyone from your company that has an interest in this topic... and would like to get their voice heard before the supplier starts R&D work.
 This might include technical, purchasing, operations, marketing, design, safety, etc.

-5. Who will the supplier send to the interview?
+5. Who will the supplier send to the meeting?

 They'll usually send at least 1 commercial (marketing or sales) person and 1 technical expert... to listen hard and understand your needs.